jc141x/jc141-bash/setup/arch.md

 - Nvidia not supported yet.
 - Requires full vulkan support, old architectures with none or semi are not compatible.
 - May cause failure to run from first try in certain cases.
-- Isolates system display server from game, no desktop res changing when in use.
+- Isolates game from system display server, no desktop res changing when in use.
 - Can provide FSR support.

 ```sh